sourcegraph/about/blogposts/2020/a-different-way-to-think-about-code-ownership.md

 Codenotify rules and files are familiar in syntax to CODEOWNERS, but simpler to understand because each rule is additive, not hierarchical.
 This means that you can understand how a single rule behaves without needing to consider any other rules (unlike OWNERS or CODEOWNERS).

+> If you want to learn more about Codenotify or try it out for yourself, then the project's [readme](https://sourcegraph.com/github.com/sourcegraph/codenotify/-/blob/README.md) has everything you need to know!

 ## Starting our experiment

 After I had a working prototype of Codenotify, it was time to actually experiment.
 Experimentation is a great way to discover unforeseen costs and benefits, and learn whether hypothetical problems are problems in practice.